grimmdude/my-website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I'm a web developer and a musician living in San Francisco, CA.  Here you'll find some information about my projects, interests, and other goings-on.
+I'm a web developer and a musician living in San Francisco, CA.

+I'm currently the lead software developer for <a href="https://appsumo.com/collections/appsumo-originals/" target="_blank">AppSumo Originals</a>, working on projects like <a href="https://tidycal.com" target="_blank">TidyCal</a>, <a href="https://sendfox.com">SendFox</a>, and others.
+Here you'll find some information about my personal projects, interests, and other goings-on.

 I'd love to hear from you, feel free to email me below.
 I'm always happy to chat about programming, music, and anything in between.